it-projects-llc/odoo-saas-tools/_posts/2016-03-31-Do-You-Really-Need-An-i7.md

 ---
 layout:     post
 title:      "Do You Really Need An i7"
-subtitle:   "Convincing people that you software need more cpu power."
+subtitle:   "Convincing people that your robot need more cpu power."
 date:       2016-03-30 4:17:00
 author:     "Shikher Verma"
 header-img: "img/posts/chip-bg.jpg"